Words by Lula Criado

 It requires strong research skills and many hours of hard work for the interpretation and transformation of findings and ideas into products and systems, which can make everyday life better.
 For me, the key is not only to be creative but also to be productive and creative and that can be achieved with a balance between both.

 What’s your favourite time of the day?

 I consider myself a morning person but I am generally flexible.
 Each time of the day has its beauty.
 I particularly love the sunset time though even if it sounds too cliché.
 This is maybe because I am originally from Greece where this time of the day is like an explosion in the sky.

 Solitude or loneliness, how do you spend your time alone?

 I quite like to work in a calm environment so sometimes solitude works fine for that.
-But generally I love to be surrounded with people.
+But generally, I love to be surrounded by people.
 Communication is a source of energy for me.